Mohammed-islam0907/Networking/README.md

 - A simplified version of OSI model - used in intenret  communication
 - 4 layers:
 TOP
+    4. Application - Software applications interact with the network - HTTP (Web), FTP (File transfer), SMPT (Email)
-    Application - network applications and their protocols operate like HTTP, TLS, DNS Transport - End to end communication - TCP/IP Internet - Responsible for routing data between networks - IP Network Access Layer - Encompasses physical and data link layer of the OSI model BOTTOM
+    3. Transport - End to end transportation of data  - TCP/IP
+    2. Internet - Responsible for ensuring data packets find their route from source to destination across different networks - IP
+    1. Network Access - Encompasses physical and data link layer of the OSI model BOTTOM